 Leaving your full-time job can enable you to take your business to the next level.
-But you have to make sure you’re financially ready before you make the leap.
+But you have to make sure you’re financially ready before you leap.
 Here are some questions to ask yourself to determine if it’s the right time to quit your job.

 Do You Have a Big Enough Emergency Fund?